openvinotoolkit/datumaro/docs/source/docs/datumaroapp-reference/multiple_dataset/export.md

 3. **Specify Export Path:** Input the path where you want to save the exported data.
 4. **Export:** Click the **_"Export"_** button to initiate the export process.

-The exported data will be saved in ZIP file format at the specified path.
-If you need to download it again, click the **_"Download ZIP"_** button.
+The exported data will be saved at the specified path.

 For more detailed export functionalities, I recommend following the instructions provided [here](../../command-reference/context/export.md) in the CLI.